openhab/openhab-addons/addons/binding/org.openhab.binding.tellstick/README.md

 *   *Telldus Live Bridge* - Telldus Cloud service, all devices with online access. `telldus-live`

-***Switchbased sensors workaround*** <br>
+***Switchbased sensors workaround***

 *   Some 433MHz magnetic & PIR sensors, for example, magnetic door sensors, are detected as regular `switch` Things instead of type `contact`.
 There is technically no way of distinguish them apart from regulur `switch` Things.
 For using them as sensors only (not paired to a lamp) please consult the workaround in the channel section.

 ## Discovery